MagiFeeney/scamx/README.md

 * `gg` back to normal mode

 ### Minibuffer
 When enter into the minibuffer, it is by default at the insert mode.
 Once you have finished typing, you can call `gg` to leave insert mode, then use the regular navigation commands such as `n` or `p` to select the candidates.
-If you finished selection, you can use `<return>` to abort the minibuffer, or just use `g` to leave if it needs to be stopped.
+If you have finished selection, you can use `<return>` to abort the minibuffer, or just use `g` to leave if it needs to be stopped.

+Visit mode also applies to the minibuffer, which means you can move back-and-forth between buffers and the minibuffer.

+### Mark
+* You can hit twice to set mark, and then use `x SPC` to return back to the position.
+* The convert mode can be invoked on top of the current mark, use whatever commands needed, then revert back to normal mode while keeping the mark.

+### Negative argument
+* `-` can be combined with directional commands, i.e. `- t` select backward to, `- h` mark backward line.
+* You can then use `r` to repeat those commands if needed.

+## Issues and Plans
+In visit mode, it may occasionally not handle the buffer `*Messages*` properly when navigating previous or next buffer.

+### TODO list
+- Add more functions to convert mode (i.e. up-list, kill-sexp).
+- Integrate with multiple-cursors.
+- Merge meow of things command series into generalized zap command in a dwim style.
+- Allow one command in the normal mode be excuted in the convert mode (like `ctrl-o` in vim).